 The simplest and easiest way to promote the Neighbourhood Watch philosophy is as a Participant.

 Not everyone in a street or a local community may wish to formally join a NHW group or get actively involved in NHW activities.
-The NHW program is still accessible by simply getting to know your neighbours, looking out for each other, reporting suspicious activity to police and subscribing to ewatch.
+The NHW program is still accessible by simply getting to know your neighbours, looking out for each other and reporting suspicious activity to police.